5p1r05/LegalTextElasticNCSR/README.md

 In this project, I implemented a system that stores legal documents in vector forms by leveraging various embedding techniques and it lets the user make queries and retrieve the most relevant document.
 I made use of the elastic search engine that promises real-time search, scalability, reliability, and flexibility.

 This README contains instructions about producing embeddings, seting up the server, filling it with documents, modifying the documents and retrieving them.
+In the end, it explains how to evaluate this system.

 ## Set up the elasticsearch server